-Doctors order basic blood chemistry tests to assess a wide range of conditions and the function of organs.
+Doctors order basic blood chemistry tests to assess many conditions and learn how the body’s organs are working.

-Often, blood tests check electrolytes, the minerals that help keep the body's fluid levels in balance, and are necessary to help the muscles, heart, and other organs work properly.
-To assess kidney function and blood sugar, blood tests measure other substances.
+Often, blood tests check electrolytes, the minerals that help keep the body's fluid levels in balance and which are necessary to help the muscles, heart, and other organs work properly.
+Blood chemistry tests also measure other substances that help show how well the kidneys are working and how well the body is absorbing sugars.

 Typically, tests for electrolytes measure levels of sodium, potassium, chloride, and bicarbonate in the body.